Hover over the buttons to see the contents of each page.

 In essence, the initial impact of Violet Arc’s projectile has a small radius, and enemies within the radius, including the tagged enemy itself, will all gain one stack—as the ability’s description would imply.
 The very initial radius will be referred to as the “bounce” radius.

-Do note that the radius of how the first Conductive Stack spreads is actually a slightly larger radius than what is virtually shown in-game.
+Do note that the radius of how the first Conductive stack spreads is virtually a slightly larger radius than what is actually shown in-game.

-Notice how the uppermost and right uppermost Hilichurls only gained 2 Conductive Stacks because they were only inside 2 radii, unlike others who were in 3 or more.
+In the video, notice how the uppermost and right uppermost Hilichurls only gained 2 Conductive stacks because they were only inside 2 resulting radii, unlike others who were in potentially 3 or more.

-Using this Mechanic, Lisa can easily stack 3 Conductive Stacks given a group of enemies.
-Thus, grouping can act as a “conductor” of sorts.
+Using this mechanic, Lisa can easily stack 3 Conductive stacks given a group of enemies.
+Thus, grouping can act as a “conductor” of sorts and becomes greatly beneficial.

 Radiating Violet Arc with Elements

-This elemental effect can be further improved if Overload/Superconduct is triggered in close proximity to a Pyro/Cryo environment, such as Burning Grass/Frozen Water.
-In those cases, the directly-affected enemy receives 3 Conductive stacks, and surrounding enemies receive 2 Conductive stacks.
+This mechanic can be improved if the Overloaded/Superconduct reaction triggers near a Pyro/Cryo environment, such as Burning Grass/Frozen Water.
+In those cases, the directly affected enemy receives 3 Conductive stacks, and surrounding enemies receive 2 Conductive stacks.

-These additional effects happen because these environments act as “entities” just as enemies would, so they too create their own radius that would allow for Conductive stack radiation to occur.
+These additional effects happen because these environments act as “entities” just as enemies would, so they also create their own radius that would allow for Conductive stack radiation to occur.

 Cryo/Superconduct